What To Do With A Living Trust – Starting Tips

 Get a Receipt and Waiver of Further Accounting

 Make sure you keep a log of the accounting leading up to distribution, and then have the beneficiaries check the books before receiving their part of the distribution in order to avoid any scrutiny afterwards.
 Make sure your beneficiaries sign a receipt upon each distribution along with a waiver of further accounting.
+Keeping these records will help your estate settlement.

 Financial Security Group is here to assist you with your estate settlement